-And Victoria Peters, Head Archivist and Dr. Anne M. Cameron of Archives and Special Collections, University of Strathclyde Andersonian Library for for their kind assistance and permission to reproduce material from the William Robertson Gem Line T-Gem collection and also the Burns & Laird T-BLL collection.
+And Victoria Peters, Head Archivist and Dr. Anne M. Cameron of Archives and Special Collections, University of Strathclyde Andersonian Library for for their kind assistance and permission to reproduce material from their William Robertson Gem Line T-Gem collection and also their Burns & Laird T-BLL collection.

 Additionally, mention must also be made of the friendly and immense assistance given by the Heritage Centre, Saltcoats, for providing the record books and documents of Ardrossan Harbour Company and Ardrossan Dockyard.